 Emotional & Physical Well-Being - Total Points: 50

-Note: This metric is based on Gallup’s “Well-Being Index”, particularly the “Purpose” element, defined by Gallup as “Liking what you do each day and being motivated to achieve your goals.”
+Note: This metric is based on Gallup’s “Well-Being Index”, particularly the “Career” element, defined by Gallup as “Liking what you do each day and being motivated to achieve your goals.”

 Note: This metric measures self-reported effects of disease on personal happiness.

 - Adverse Childhood Experiences: Full Weight (~2.27 Points)

 - Share of Maltreated Adults: Full Weight (~2.27 Points)